-Richard Mahan is a founding partner of Ascend Partners Group, LLC, and has recently returned to the firm after accepting a position as Chief Operating Officer of D.A.R.E.
+Richard Mahan is a founding partner of Ascend Partners Group, LLC, and is currently “of counsel” to the firm after accepting a position as Chief Operating Officer of D.A.R.E.
 America & D.A.R.E.
 International, one of the firm’s long-term clients.
 From June 2012 to October 2015, Mahan was “of counsel” to the firm after being appointed by Governor Jerry Brown to the position of Director of Sales & Marketing for the California State Lottery.
 During his tenure at the California Lottery, he increased sales by 30% over a two year period to $5.5 billion, making it the fastest growing lottery in the country while also producing award-winning advertising and marketing campaigns.

 From 1989 to 2014, Mahan also served as President of The Richard Mahan Group, a full-service public relations, marketing, and fund development firm.
 The firm served a broad variety of clients in the real estate, textile, high-tech, and personal services corporate sectors, as well as an extensive practice working on behalf of non-profit organizations.
 Mahan’s firm specialized in conducting organizational assessments, developing strategic and tactical fundraising plans, developing and implementing marketing and public relations programs and planning and executing fundraising special events, campaigns, and major conferences.
 Clients he represented continuously for more than a decade included Shapell Industries, D.A.R.E.
 America and D.A.R.E.
 International, Vista Del Mar Child & Family Services, Hathaway-Sycamores Child & Family Services, and the Marine Corps Scholarship Foundation.
 During three separate years, The Richard Mahan Group was named one of the top 25 PR/Marketing agencies in Los Angeles County.
 The Richard Mahan Group merged with RPR Fundraising to form Ascend Partners Group in early 2015.